davoodharun/ado-workitem-summary/README.md

 1. Connect to Azure DevOps using your credentials
 2. Find all Change Request work items in "Ready for Implementation" state
 3. For each work item, collect linked Pull Requests and Build Pipeline references
+4. Convert the internal vstfs:// URLs to browser-friendly URLs that can be opened directly
-4. Generate a JSON summary of the findings
+5. Generate a JSON summary of the findings

 ## Output